-- Replace chemical solvents when removing heavy-duty household spills and stains like motor oil, grease, wine, crayons, lipstick and wax
+- Replace chemical solvents when removing heavy-duty household spills and stains like motor oil, grease, wine, crayons, lipstick, and wax

 One caution with Super Washing Soda is that it is very alkaline and caustic – make sure to wear gloves when you use it and keep it out of reach of children and pets.

-Hydrogen Peroxide is a safe and effective disinfectant and alternative option to chlorine bleach – another must-have as a natural cleaning ingredient.
-Its molecules are made of two hydrogen and two oxygen atoms (H2O2) that decompose after use back into oxygen and hydrogen, so it’s completely green and nontoxic, and is colorless and odorless to boot.
+Hydrogen Peroxide is a safe and effective disinfectant and an alternative option to chlorine bleach – another must-have as a natural cleaning ingredient.
+Its molecules are made of two hydrogen and two oxygen atoms (H2O2) that decompose after use back into oxygen and hydrogen, so it’s completely green and non-toxic and is colorless and odorless to boot.
 It must be stored in a dark container or cabinet out of direct sunlight as sunlight will break it back down into oxygen and hydrogen.

 For household cleaning, the 3% solution is an effective disinfectant if left on for 30 minutes or more.
 It can also be used as a laundry and upholstery stain remover for light or white items.
-I wouldn’t use it on colored items as it will remove the color like bleach does.
+I wouldn’t use it on colored items as it will remove the color as bleach does.

 Learn more about hydrogen peroxide in a post I wrote here!

 Essential oils are wonderful to use in cleaners.
-They add extra cleaning and germ fighting power, and also smell wonderful, making the cleaning experience more enjoyable!
+They add extra cleaning and germ-fighting power and also smell wonderful, making the cleaning experience more enjoyable!
 In my family, we also use them for our health.
 I only use Young Living Essential Oils as I’ve found them to be the best and most effective ones on the market.
 Learn more about their oils here.
-If you do decide to get your essential oils from Young Living, quite a few of the products you’ll use in your cleaning products come in their starter kit – Lemon, Thieves, Peppermint, Tea Tree, Lavender and Citrus Fresh.
+If you do decide to get your essential oils from Young Living, quite a few of the products you’ll use in your cleaning products come in their starter kit – Lemon, Thieves, Peppermint, Tea Tree, Lavender, and Citrus Fresh.
 But with this course, I welcome any essential oil brand you’d like to use.

 Waterproof, Vinyl Labels for Natural Cleaning Supplies

-Grab my waterproof, vinyl labels that include the recipes on them here in my Etsy shop!
+Grab my waterproof vinyl labels that include the recipes on them here in my Etsy shop!
 These labels make it super easy when you need to refill your bottles.

 Why Use Natural Cleaners?

 The last time the FDA passed a chemical regulations law was in 1976.
-More than 150,000 chemicals have been released on the market that have not been tested for safety!
+More than 150,000 chemicals have been released on the market that has not been tested for safety!
 Chemicals are considered innocent until people start getting sick.
-There are no regulations requiring companies to disclose the ingredients in household cleaners, so we have no way of knowing whether or not a product is safe for humans, animals and the environment.
+There are no regulations requiring companies to disclose the ingredients in household cleaners, so we have no way of knowing whether or not a product is safe for humans, animals, and the environment.

 Many Cleaners Cause Indoor Air Pollution